amacian/SetConcentrationPrivacy/README.md

   - https://www.aei.gob.es/sites/default/files/convocatory_info/2021-10/PRE2020_SegundaRC_Art20_3_abc_Firmada.pdf
   - https://www.aei.gob.es/sites/default/files/convocatory_info/2021-10/PRE2020_TerceraRC_Art20_4_Firmada.pdf
 - For the list  of  members  of  the  Spanish  parliament  since  1977, the data at https://www.congreso.es/webpublica/opendata/diputados/Diput__20220221050306.csv
+- For the DNS use case:
+  - The information for subdomains has been provided by Rapid7: https://opendata.rapid7.com/sonar.fdns_v2/
+  - The information for the most popular subdomains in the Internet is available at: https://github.com/bitquark/dnspop/blob/master/results/bitquark_20160227_subdomains_popular_10000

 # Content
-This directory includes two batch scripts to execute the ipv4 (experiment.bat) and the names (experimentNames.bat) use cases.
+This directory includes three batch scripts to execute the ipv4 (experiment.bat), the names (experimentNames.bat), and the DNS (experimentDNS.bat) use cases.

 *src* directory includes the following files: